nblt/nblt.github.io/_pages/about.md

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 Our paper "[Distraction is All You Need for Multimodal Large Language Model Jailbreaking](https://arxiv.org/submit/6474396/view)" is accepted to ICML 2025.
+- *2025.05*: &nbsp;🎉🎉 Our paper "[Flat-LoRA: Low-Rank Adaptation over a Flat Loss Landscape](https://arxiv.org/submit/6474396/view)" is accepted to ICML 2025.
 Try [it](https://github.com/nblt/Flat-LoRA) to improve fine-tuning performance with little additional memory and computation efforts!
 - *2025.03*: &nbsp;🎉🎉 Our paper "[Distraction is All You Need for Multimodal Large Language Model Jailbreaking](https://arxiv.org/abs/2502.10794)" is accepted to CVPR 2025 as highlight.
 - *2024.09*: &nbsp;🎉🎉 Our paper "[Unified Gradient-Based Machine Unlearning with Remain Geometry Enhancement](https://neurips.cc/virtual/2024/poster/94324)" is accepted to NeurIPS 2024 as spotlight.